beehive-lab/dynamic-intelligent-scheduler/DEVELOPER_GUIDE.md

 2. **Models not found**
    - Ensure `.joblib` files are in the model directory
-   - Use `-m` flag to specify model directory
+   - Use `--model-dir` flag to specify model directory

 3. **Features directory not writable**
    - Ensure the features directory exists and is writable